mintlayer/core/docs/blog.md

 - Fully interoperablity with bitcoin and the lightning network
 - Formidable security and privacy features

-**TODO** I think these are "lower level" and should not be mentioned in the "At a glance bullets" - Ben, what do you think?
-I have difficult time selling chainscript in a one-liner.

-- Chainscript - Mintlayer's superset of Bitcoin script
-- A UTXO based transaction model, reminiscent of Bitcoin's

 ## Native tokenization ##:

-**TODO** How to mention the native MLT token?
-What is its role?
+Mintlayer's native token, MLT, is used for staking and for paying transaction fees.

-Minting your token on Mintlayer is as easy as submitting a transaction.
+In addition, minting your own token on Mintlayer is as easy as submitting a transaction.
 No smart contract is required!

 **TODO** Why is ease of minting important?
 I'd like to articulate a bit more on this

 **TODO** insert Anton's example - Ben, has he sent it yet?:

-Currently, there are three types of tokens that can be issued on Mintlayer (**TODO** I think it is friendlier (more concrete) to say "types tokens" than "token standards".
-But maybe the novice in me is being nitpicky):
+Currently, there are three types of tokens that can be issued on Mintlayer:
 - **MLS-01**: "normal" tokens, akin to ERC-20 tokens on Ethererum
-- **MLS-02**: confidential tokens (**TODO** Ben, let's have a chat about these as I do not entirely understand what they are.
-In particular I want to understand what it means that these tokens "do not rely on BLS for signature aggregation" - what is BLS?
-Let's talk about it)"
+- **MLS-02**: confidential tokens, whose transactions are not publicly available on the blockchain (**TODO** I want to understand these better, also in relation to BLS)
 - **MLS-03**: NFTs  (**TODO** need I say more?
 Everyone knows about these)

 ## WebAssembly Smart Contracts ##